France Telecom bets on 4G to blunt pain at home

 JOHANNESBURG South African taxi drivers blocked roads to Johannesburg's airport on Friday, holding up thousands of travelers in the latest protest against ride-hailing app Uber.

-PARIS France Telecom FTE.PA is focusing on new superfast mobile services to repair the damage done by a costly price war in its home market, which has eroded its market share and profitability.
+PARIS France Telecom is betting that new superfast mobile services will help repair the damage done to its home market by the arrival of a low-cost rival last year, but had to endure another quarter of slumping sales and profits.

-Europe's fourth-biggest telecom operator posted a 4 percent drop in first-quarter sales on Wednesday due to mobile price cuts in France, weak corporate demand, and regulatory changes.
+Europe's fourth-biggest telecom operator posted a 4 percent drop in first-quarter sales on Wednesday because of mobile price cuts in France, weakness in corporate demand, and regulatory changes, but limited its margin erosion via cost controls.

-Operating cash flow fell 12.9 percent to 1.98 billion euros ($2.58 billion), showing how the operator's home market had become less profitable after the launch of low-cost rival Iliad (ILD.PA).
+Operating cash flow fell 12.9 percent on a comparable basis to 1.98 billion euros (1.69 billion pounds), showing how the operator's home market had become structurally less profitable after the launch of no-frills mobile player Iliad.

 "The price war in France remains ferocious," Chief Financial Officer Gervais Pellissier said on a conference call.

-"In the coming months we will be able to test the appetite consumers have for 4G mobile services, and we hope this will allow us to recreate value."
+"But in the coming months, we will be able to test the appetite consumers have for 4G mobile services, and we hope this will allow us to recreate value."

-Iliad's Free Mobile service swiftly took 8 percent market share with its no-contract plan at 19.99 euros ($26.02) a month, which comes without a discounted handset.
-But its founder Xavier Niel spooked rivals when it recently said it was considering offering subsidized mobile phones to win more customers.

-France Telecom said it aims to cover 30 percent of the country with 4G by the end of the year and says only then will the effects be seen.
-For this year, it forecasts average revenue per user (ARPU) in French mobile will fall 12-13 percent.

-Like other major European telecom groups, France Telecom wants to raise ARPU with the arrival of 4G, which allows five times faster downloads on smartphones like Apple's iPhone and Samsung's Galaxy series.
+Like other major telecom groups in Europe, France Telecom wants to raise average mobile revenues per user (ARPU) with the arrival of 4G, which allows up to five times faster downloads on smartphones like Apple's iPhone and Samsung's Galaxy series.

 It recently announced 4G tariffs, which will lead customers on contracts costing 30-50 euros a month to pay roughly 10 euros more to upgrade to the new technology, while customers already spending above 50 euros would get it for free.

-France Telecom's UK operator, EE, a joint venture with Deutsche Telekom (DTEGn.DE), is pursuing a similar strategy.
-It reported falling quarterly sales on Tuesday.
-ID:nL6N0DA0OD]
+France Telecom's UK operator, EE, a joint venture with Deutsche Telekom, is pursuing a similar strategy.

-The potential 4G payoff is far from certain, and in the meantime France, which represents about 60 percent of the group's cash flow and half of its revenue, remains difficult.
+The potential 4G payoff is far from certain, however, and in the meantime France, which represents about 60 percent of the group's cash flow and half of revenue, remains difficult.

-France's second-largest mobile carrier, SFR (VIV.PA), cut prices again in January, prompting Bouygues (BOUY.PA) and France Telecom to react.
+France Telecom's second-largest rival, SFR, cut prices again in late January, prompting Bouygues and France Telecom to react.

-Robin Bienenstock, analyst at Bernstein Research, said Iliad's potential move into subsidized handsets would be "another leg down" for France's other operators.

-"We think such plan is likely eventually, probably in the form of a tariff at 30 euros, with 4G enabled, and a mid-range smartphone thrown in for free," Bienenstock said in a note.

 COST MANAGEMENT

+Fixed broadband recruitments were also weak at 15 percent of total net additions.

-Group sales stood at 10.28 billion, while earnings before interest, tax, depreciation and amortization (EBITDA) fell 6.6 percent to 3.12 billion with operating margins of 30.4 percent.
+Group sales stood at 10.28 billion, while earnings before interest, tax, depreciation and amortisation (EBITDA) were 3.12 billion for an operating margin of 30.4 percent.

-Analysts had expected revenue of 10.35 billion euros and EBITDA of 3.12 billion euros, said Thomson Reuters I/B/E/S.
+Analysts had on average been expecting revenue of 10.35 billion euros and EBITDA of 3.12 billion euros, according to Thomson Reuters I/B/E/S.

+Pellissier said the group had cut 219 million euros in indirect costs in the quarter and stabilised labour spending via departures in Poland and part-time work.

-"Costs are better managed than last year, which allowed us to protect margins," he said, adding that the aim was to cut operating costs by 500 million euros this year.
+"Costs are better managed than last year, which allowed us to protect margins," he said.

 As a result, the group confirmed its 2013 targets of a stable dividend at 0.80 euros per share and operating cash flow above 7 billion, compared with about 8 billion last year.